 The district has developed a plan with policies and procedures for maintaining social distancing of all students, faculty, and staff when on school facilities, grounds and transportation.

 CDC guidelines state that cloth masks should be worn whenever keeping a 6-foot social distance is not possible.
 While the default of classroom furniture arrangements at DCS will encourage social distancing, we know that learning often requires movement and collaboration.
-Because of this staff and students in grades 2-12 will be required to wear masks at all times.
+Because of this staff and students in grades 2-12 will be required to wear masks at all times indoors and on school buses.
 Students in Pre-K-1 will be encouraged to wear masks at all times, but will only be required to do so whenever social distancing cannot be maintained.

 Students who are unable to medically tolerate a face covering will not be required to wear one and their parents/guardians will be asked to provide documentation from a doctor.
 Students unwilling to comply with social distancing or mask-wearing measures will be unable to attend school because of the risk this behavior may pose to others.

 Because students and staff will need to be prepared to wear a face covering if another person unexpectedly cannot socially distance, they will be required to wear a face covering in all common areas (e.g., entrances and exits) and when traveling around the school.

 An employee is allowed to wear their own acceptable face covering if they choose and masks will be provided to staff at no cost.
 Employees with healthcare provider documentation stating they are not medically able to tolerate face covering will not be required to do so.